The Bankrate promise

 What is the face value of a life insurance policy?

-Your cash value can be useful to you in a few ways, including:
+Although it will not increase the face value of the life insurance policy, cash value can be useful to policyholders in a few ways, including:

-- Premium payment: If that cash value gets big enough, you can usually use it to pay your life insurance premiums.
+- Premium payment: If the cash value is substantial enough, you may be able to use it to pay your life insurance premiums.

-- Loan collateral: At a certain point (e.g., after a set number of years), you might be able to borrow against your cash value.
-You’ll usually get a low interest rate with this loan, but you’ll need to pay it back before you pass away or your insurer will deduct the outstanding loan amount from your face value.
+- Loan collateral: At a certain point (e.g., after a set number of years), you might be able to borrow against the cash value.
+You’ll usually get a low interest rate with this loan, but you’ll need to pay it back before you pass away or your insurer will deduct the outstanding loan amount from the policy’s face value.

-- Surrender value: If you choose to surrender your life insurance policy, you can get the cash value back as a lump sum.
-You’ll lose your face value, though, leaving your loved ones without this benefit when you pass away.
+- Surrender value: If you choose to surrender your life insurance, you may receive the cash value of your policy in a lump sum.
+You’ll lose its face value, though, leaving your loved ones without this benefit when you pass away.

-Plus, insurers will generally cap your face value at a certain amount based on things like your age and your salary.
-A 20- or 30-year-old might be able to get a policy with a face value that’s roughly 50 times their salary right now, for example, while a 60-year-old might only be able to get a face amount worth ten times their current salary.
-That’s because insurers assume younger people will live longer, meaning the insurance company can make more money off their premiums to cover that face amount.
+Insurers will generally cap a policy’s face value at a certain amount based on factors such as your age and your salary.
+A 20- or 30-year-old might be able to get a policy with a face value that’s roughly 50 times their salary right now, while a 60-year-old might only be able to get a face amount worth 10 times their current salary.
+That’s because insurers assume younger people will live longer, meaning the insurance company can make more money off their premiums to cover their policy’s face amount.

-Ultimately, the right face value for you will depend on things like:
+Ultimately, the right face value for you will depend on:

 - Your salary